filecoin-project/specs/next/content/systems/filecoin_markets/storage_market/storage_deal/storage_deal_states.md

 ---
-menuTitle: Deal States
-statusIcon: 🔁
-title: Storage Deal States
+title: Deal States
+weight: 2
 ---

-# Deal States
+# Storage Deal States
 ---

 All on-chain economic activities in Filecoin start with the deal.
 This section aims to explain different states of a deal and their relationship with other concepts in the protocol such as Power, Payment, and Collaterals.